KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/sonar-oidc-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/sonar-oidc-authentication" />
 </head>

-This guide provides instructions on how to configure SonarQube with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+Configure SonarQube single sign-on using Microsoft Entra as the OIDC identity provider.
+This guide covers registering the Microsoft Entra application, syncing Entra groups into SonarQube by Object ID, and configuring OIDC through the [edp-sonar-operator](https://github.com/epam/edp-sonar-operator) Helm chart — a quality-gate setup that fits alongside [DefectDojo](./defectdojo-oidc-authentication.md) and [Dependency-Track](./dependency-track-authentication.md) in a DevSecOps pipeline.

-## Prerequisites
+## Prerequisites for SonarQube SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: